Help at LVC

 Office of Spiritual Life: The Office of Spiritual Life plays an important role in campus religious affairs, ministering to students from a variety of religious backgrounds or to those with no religious affiliation.
 The full-time chaplain, who oversees campus spiritual life programs, is also available for counseling.
 The local Catholic priest provides a weekly mass on campus.
 Clergy of local Buddhist, Sikh, and Jewish congregations also serve as adjunct College chaplains.
 The chaplain can be reached by calling ext.
 6135 or visiting the chaplain's office in Miller Chapel.
 For more information, visit the Spiritual Life website.

 Residential Life: Residence halls are staffed by resident assistants who are responsible for assisting residents of the building, enforcing community standards, and providing quality programming.
 This student staff is supervised by professional staff that is also available to assist you.
 Office of Residential Life professional staff can be contacted by calling ext.
-6233 or visiting their office in the Office of Student Affairs in Wagner House.
+6230 or visiting the Office of Residential Life in the Center for Student Engagement in Mund College Center.
 For more information, visit Residential Life.

 Student Payroll: Questions related to work study or campus employment forms and student payroll checks may be answered by calling ext.
 6415 or visiting the Payroll Office on the first floor of the Humanities Building.
 For more information, visit Financial Aid.